etorkos/translation/README.md

 _Add any additional information you want readers to know and direct them towards what to do next with this module._
 _For example:_

 - To test your...
 - To write code against your...
+Todos: It shouldn't be necessary to have the detector name as and threshold as inputs if the service with those settings is a dependency.
+Investigate how to remove them.

+To see the

 ## Troubleshooting